seleznevae/jag.org/_posts/2017-09-11-first-release.md

 format and data in simple table format.
 However, number of file formats than can be loaded may be extended by a user with custom plugins.

+## Wishes

+I hope you will like *jag* and find it usefull in everyday routine work.
+Feel free to post your comments, bug reports and wishes here and at [github](https://github.com/seleznevae/jag/issues).